lidel/google-music-hotkeys/README.md

-# Google Music Hotkeys
+# Google / YouTube Music Hotkeys

-> Browser extension that adds keyboard control to the web version of Google Music
+> Browser extension that adds keyboard control to the web version of Google / YouTube Music

 ## Background

-I wanted to control background playback of Google Music without switching tabs.
+I wanted to control background playback of Google / YouTube Music without switching tabs.
 That is all :-)

 ## Features